courtneyjkeeler/grex-telescope.github.io/docs/software/server_setup.md

 sudo rm /etc/kea/kea-dhcp4.conf
 ```

-And replace it with a file called `kea-dhcp4.conf` with the following contents
+And replace it with a file called `kea-dhcp4.conf` with the following contents:

 ```json
 {